fparpas/Azure-Container-Apps-Hackathon/README.md

 ### Challenge 5: **[Scaling your application](Student/Challenge-05.md)**

 Explore the scaling mechanisms, to ensure resiliency under load.
-Practice hoe to manage automatic horizontal scaling through a set of declarative scaling rules.
+Practice how to manage automatic horizontal scaling through a set of declarative scaling rules.

 ### Challenge 6: **[Jobs in Azure Container Apps](Student/Challenge-06.md)**